sairevanth0007/nn-dataset/README.md

 ```

 ## Installation or Update of the NN Dataset
-Remove old version of the LEMUR Dataset and its database:
+Remove an old version of the LEMUR Dataset and its database:
 ```bash
 pip uninstall nn-dataset -y
 rm -rf db